bknguyen11/bknguyen11/_pages/about.md

   - /about.html
 ---

 My name is Bao-Khanh Nguyen.
 I am a PhD student in Mathematics and Statistics at the University of Edinburgh, affiliated with the School of Mathematics.
 My research focuses on Bayesian Machine Learning and Probabilistic AI, developing more scalable and computationally efficient statistical algorithms to analyse high-dimensional data.
 I am fortunate to be supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) and [Dr. Cecilia Balocchi](https://cecilia-balocchi.owlstown.net)

-I am currently working on both applied and theoretical side of Bayesian Machine learning.
-For applications, I focus on developing Bayesian clustering methods for satellite image segmentation that incorporate spatial correlation and informative priors, aiming to deliver a general-purpose, robust, and stable approach for high-dimensional images under distribution shifts.
+My work spans both the applied and theoretical sides of Bayesian machine learning.
+For applications, I am developing a Bayesian clustering method for satellite image segmentation that incorporate spatial correlation and informative priors, aiming to deliver a general-purpose, robust, and stable segmentation approach for high-dimensional images under distribution shifts.

 For theoretical side, I mainly work on Bayesian asymptotic statistics, where I study the posterior concentration rate under Bayesian Neural Network settings.
 The research explores suitable priors and function class to guarantee the optimal minimax concentrate rate for posterior estimation, together with improving the computational speed.